micmejia/bible-dump/AMPC/Mark/Mark 6.md

-And if any community will not receive _and_ accept _and_ welcome you, and they refuse to listen to you, when you depart, shake off the dust that is on your feet, for a testimony against them. [^f]_Truly I tell you, it will be more tolerable for Sodom and Gomorrah in the judgment day than for that town._
+And if any community will not receive _and_ accept _and_ welcome you, and they refuse to listen to you, when you depart, shake off the dust that is on your feet, for a testimony against them. _Truly I tell you, it will be more tolerable for Sodom and Gomorrah in the judgment day than for that town._